andymaul123/edh-banner-generator/README.md

 Scryfall has an API rate limit of 10 requests per second.

 Each image downloaded is roughly ~1.75mb.
 Final outputs are ~3.75mb.
 Ensure that your ISP and local disk space can accommodate the use of this app.

+# License
+This project is licensed under the terms of the MIT license; see license.md for details.